AbimaelMangualDelCid/AbimaelMangualDelCid/README.md

 ## About Me

-I'm a Finance student at Texas State University with a focus on [corporate finance / investments / financial modeling — pick one].
-I'm passionate about valuation, data-driven analysis, and building the analytical skills needed for a career in [investment banking / asset management / corporate finance].
+I'm a Finance student at Texas State University with a focus on [corporate finance / data analytics / financial modeling].
+My background is in  valuation, financial modeling, and analytical skills needed for a career in [data analytics / financial management / corporate finance].

-- 🎓 **Degree:** B.B.A. in Finance — Texas State University (Expected Graduation: [Month Year])
+- 🎓 **Degree:** B.B.A. in Finance — Texas State University (Expected Graduation: [May 2026])
-- 📍 **Location:** [City, TX]
+- 📍 **Location:** [San Marcos, TX]
-- 🔍 **Seeking:** [Internship / Full-Time] roles in [Investment Banking / Finance / Corporate Strategy]
+- 🔍 **Seeking:** [Internship / Full-Time] roles in [Data Analyst / Finance / Corporate Financial Analyst / Budget or Credit Analyst / FP&A]

 ---